Financial Divorce Planning

 Divorce proceedings can last months, even years.
 It drains you mentally and emotionally and after dealing with attorneys and negotiations for so long, you just want the divorced finalized once and for all.
-The Law Firm of Lester Van Slyke, Jr. understands your eagerness to move on with your life but hasty, unsound decisions can cost you dearly.
+The Van Slyke & Kestler Law Firm understands your eagerness to move on with your life but hasty, unsound decisions can cost you dearly.
 Our firm is here to advise you through your divorce and ensure you don’t make any concessions you normally wouldn’t.

 Do Not Hand Over More Than What Is Fair

 Stressful, drawn-out divorce proceedings affect your emotional state and can cause you to agree to a less-than-equitable split of the assets.
 Don’t let your weariness prevent you from obtaining a fair share and seek out the help of a trusted financial advisor to emerge from the divorce financially secure.

 Make No Assumptions About Debts & Financial Assets

 Obtain the most current statements available pertaining to your debts and financial assets.
 If your spouse agrees to assume certain debt, be sure to remove your name from the account.
 If you are granted funds from a pension plan or other investment, find out how much money is in the account and when you can withdraw it.